MarcisGailitis/GCP---Associate-Cloud-Engineer/3 Essential Google Cloud Infrastructure - Core Services.md

 #### 2.02.1.
 Cloud IAM objects

 - Organization - root node, represents your company.
-Roles at this level are inherited by all resources under the organisation.
+Roles at this level are inherited by all resources under the organization.
   - Folders - could represent your department
     - Projects - represent a trust boundary within your company, services within the same project have a default level of trust.
       - Resources - each resource has exactly one parent

 Policies (Roles, Members) - can be set at any level.

 Child policies cannot restrict access granted at the parent level.
 Therefore it is a best practice to follow the principle of least privilege.
-Always select the smallest scope that is necessary for the task to reduce your exposure to risk.
+Always select the smallest scope that is necessary for the task to reduce your risk exposure.

 If you change the resource hierarchy, the policy hierarchy also changes.
-For example, moving a project to a different organisation will update projects IAM policy to inherit from the new organization’s Cloud IAM policy.
+For example, moving a project to a different organization will update the project's IAM policy to inherit from the new organization’s Cloud IAM policy.

 ### 2.03.
 Organization